 In addition to those who wish to become Certified Alcohol and Drug (A&D) Counselors, people who find the courses of value are:

 - Licensed mental health professionals wishing to deepen their skills to establish substance abuse treatment as a specialty - Certification as an A&D Counselor will add to your ability to obtain employment at facilities providing treatment.

 - Staff members of community-based organizations or government agencies working with individuals in substance abuse intervention, treatment and recovery.

 - Medical physicians, nurses and other health care specialists.

-- Anyone who coaches, counsels or mentors people who may abuse, or is in treatment or recovery for abuse, of alcohol or another substance.
+- Anyone who coaches, counsels, or mentors people who may abuse, or is in treatment or recovery for substance use disorders.

 Employment settings include:

 - Government agencies

 Once our students become alcohol and drug counselors, they are on the front line at recovery centers, turning around lives and saving families.
 The work they do transforms lives and builds careers.

 Accreditation is a seal of approval by professional peers indicating that an institution or program meets the quality standards of the group conferring the accreditation.
 Loyola Marymount University is regionally accredited by the Western Association of Schools and Colleges (WASC).
 In addition, it is approved by the California Consortium of Addiction Programs and Professionals - Education Institute (CCAPP-EI).